 Airlines are acutely aware of the risks associated with investing in this sector, including via purchase agreements.
-Accordingly, airlines are interested only in those commercial agreements that adequately address the following seven buckets of risk typically cited by financial institutions:
+Accordingly, airlines are interested only in those commercial agreements that adequately address the following eight buckets of risk typically cited by financial institutions:

-- 1. Construction what is cost and time to complete? - 2.
-Technology what if the technology does not work, or fails to yield the promised production? - 3.
+- 1. Construction what is cost and time to complete? - Technology what if the technology does not work, or fails to yield the promised production? - 3.
 Feedstock will it be available at any cost, let alone at the presumed cost? - 4.
 Policy if the project's viability depends on government policy/assistance, will that policy remain constant throughout the facility's economic life? - 5.
 Financial have the economic assumptions (e.g., cost of debt and equity, cost of production, selling price of all of the fuel products) been realized? - 6.
-Engineering is the engineering and design of the plant appropriate? - 7.
-Management what experience does management have and what happens if it proves inadequate for the task?
+Engineering is the engineering and design of the plant appropriate? - Management what experience does management have and what happens if it proves inadequate for the task? - 8.
+Scalability is the project able to scale up and generate meaningful quantities of fuel to provide reliable supply and help lower fuel price over time through economies of scale?